DanWahlin/Angular-ASPNET-Core-Seed/README.md

 ## Software Requirements To Run Locally

-* Visual Studio 2017 Community (or higher) for Windows.
-Any editor on Mac.
+* Visual Studio 2017 Community 15.3.3 (or higher) for Windows.
+VERY IMPORTANT to have 15.3.3 or higher so make sure you've installed the latest updates!
+* Any editor on Mac.
 * ASP.NET Core SDK 2.0 or higher - http://dot.net
 * Node.js 6.10 or higher